openMetadataInitiative/openMINDS_SANDS/README.md

 For more information on openMINDS in general, please go to the main repository: https://github.com/HumanBrainProject/openMINDS

 ## schemas
-The SANDS v1 metadata model is comprised of JSON-schema inspired schema-templates with a few custom template-properties (prefixed with `"_"`) which allow us to simplify the readability and increase the reusability of the schema definitions.
+The SANDS v1 schemas are defined as JSON-schema inspired templates with only a few customized technical properties (prefixed with `"_"`).
+These simplified schema-templates are easy to read and can be robustly translated to other, well known target formats (e.g., HTML, JSON-schema, etc.).

 ## tests
 In **tests** you can find JSON-LDs designed to test the validation behaviour of each schema.
 They follow the naming convention `{schema_name}-{custom_test_name}.jsonld`.
 For test cases supposed to fail the validation, the suffix **`-nok`** should be attached (`{schema_name}-{custom_test_name}-nok.jsonld`).
 The tests are validated every time a change is introduced and therefore are ensuring the correct behavior of the schemas.